uroojzaidi709/dsa-problem-solutions/backtracking/README.md

 ### Space Complexity: O(n²)
 The space complexity is determined by the size of the board (n*n) and the recursion depth, which is n.

+# 52. N-Queens II

+## Problem Overview:

+This problem is a variation of the N-Queens puzzle.
+Instead of returning all distinct board configurations, the goal is to return only the total number of distinct solutions.
+The rules for placing queens remain the same: no two queens can share the same row, column, or diagonal.

+## Solution Approach (Backtracking):

+The solution uses the same backtracking core as the N-Queens problem.
+The main difference lies in how the base case is handled and how results are aggregated.

+### Recursive Function (countQueens): A recursive function is used to explore all possible placements.
+Instead of building a list of board configurations, it returns an integer count.

+### Base Case: When a queen has been successfully placed in the final row (row == board.length), it signifies a complete and valid solution.
+Instead of adding a board to a list, the function returns 1, which represents a single, valid solution found.

+### Recursive Step & Aggregation: The function iterates through each column in the current row.
+If a position is safe, it places a queen, recursively calls itself for the next row, and adds the returned count to a running total.
+After the recursive call, it backtracks by removing the queen to explore other possibilities.

+### Final Count: The initial call to the recursive function returns the sum of all valid solutions found, providing the final answer.

+This approach is highly efficient for counting solutions, as it avoids the overhead of generating and storing the board configurations for each valid solution.

+## Complexity:

+### Time Complexity: O(n!)
+Similar to the original N-Queens problem, the algorithm explores all permutations of placing n queens.

+### Space Complexity: O(n²)
+The space is primarily used for the recursion stack and the boolean board.